akkadotnet/Akka.Persistence.EventStore/README.md

 #### Configuration
 - `connection-string` - Connection string, as described here: https://developers.eventstore.com/clients/grpc/#connection-string.
 - `adapter ` - Controls how the event data and metadata is stored and retrieved.
 See Adapter section below for more information.
-- `auto-initialize` - Whether or not the plugin should create projections to support read journal on startup.
-See Projections section below for more information.
 - `prefix` - A optional prefix that will be added to streams.
 - `tenant` - A optional tenant that should be used to support multi-tenant environments.